Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Methods

-Assumptions \labelcref{ass:consistency}-\labelcref{ass:noConfounding} are adaptations of the standard consistency, positivity, and `no unmeasured confounding' assumptions in causal inference to our BNI setting.
-Note that the second equality of \labelcref{ass:consistency} is made since $\T$ cannot be controlled and we only have control over $\mathbf{A}$.
-Assumption \labelcref{ass:interferenceMapRichness} encodes domain knowledge from air pollution policy: outcome unit potential outcomes are determined by aggregate exposure levels $\Ei$ rather than individual treatment values of intervention units $A_j$.
-Thus, when learning the distribution of $Y_i(\ei)$ given $\Ei$ and $\Xouti$, it is not necessary to condition on $\XJ$.
-While this assumption is not strictly necessary, it enables simplifications of the proposed modeling approaches by leveraging domain knowledge.
+Assumptions \refAssump{I}{\labelcref{ass:consistency}} -- \refAssump{I}{\labelcref{ass:noConfounding}} are adaptations of the standard consistency, positivity, and `no unmeasured confounding' assumptions in causal inference to our BNI setting. \refAssump{I}{\labelcref{ass:interferenceMapRichness}} encodes domain knowledge from air pollution policy: outcome unit potential outcomes are determined by aggregate exposure levels $\Ei$ rather than individual treatment values of intervention units $A_j$.

+\begin{remark} Assumption \refAssump{I}{\labelcref{ass:consistency}} is made in terms of our exposure level $\ei$, not at the intervention level $A_j$.
+Under this formulation, it is possible for two treatments $\mathbf{A}^{(1)}=(A_{1}^{(1)} \dots A_{J}^{(1)}) \neq \mathbf{A}^{(2)}=(A_{1}^{(2)} \dots A_{J}^{(2)}) $ to yield the same exposure level $\ei$.
+This does not threaten the validity of our consistency assumption and results developed below, since we reason at the exposure level. \end{remark}

+\begin{remark} We comment further on \refAssump{I}{\labelcref{ass:interferenceMapRichness}}: Reiterating our justification above, such an assumption is reasonable in our setting since health outcomes are impacted by total pollution levels, not individual power plant treatment statuses.
+Further, the predominant mechanism through which power plant covariates affect our health outcomes is air pollution levels.
+To account for additional confounders such as socioeconomic factors, we additionally adjust for $\Xouti$ in the model.
+Thus, when learning the distribution of $Y_i(\ei)$ given $\Ei$ and $\Xouti$, it is not necessary to condition on $\XJ$. \end{remark}